 Easy Rental Deposit for

 DepositPass is the superior way to rent so you can spend your money on the things you love.
 We help Renters solve renting financial problems by focusing on the dreaded cash rental deposit and providing an easy rental deposit alternative.
-With DepositPass Renters can assign their life savings insurance policy to a rental deposit and guarantee property coverage for landlords.
+With DepositPass, Renters can assign their life savings insurance policy, or even that of a family member or friend, to a rental deposit, guaranteeing property coverage for landlords.

 Say Goodbye to Hassles: Get an Easy Rental Deposit with DepositPass

-Save up to 60% or more in fees due to a unique one-off and all-in fee.
-No recurring fees & other charges.
+Up to 35% or more in fees saved with our unique one-off and all-in fee.
+No recurring fees or other charges.

 No credit check